Duke in Oxford

 COURSES

-Upon acceptance into the program, students will be asked to rank their top three choices among the five classes offered.
+Upon acceptance into the program, students will be asked to rank their top three choices among the four classes offered.
 We will do our best to put admitted students into their first or second choice class, but this is not guaranteed – students must remain flexible and open to any class taught on Duke in Oxford.

 POLSCI 282A/HISTORY 399A